Company, Upper Division Faculty

 Ayano Kimura of Japan, is in 13th season with The Washington Ballet and sixth year teaching at The Washington School of Ballet.

-Kimura, born in Germany, went on a short-term study abroad to Russia and England in 2005.
+Kimura, born in Germany, went on a short-term study abroad to Russia (Vaganova Ballet Academy) and England (Royal Ballet School) in 2005.
 In 2006, she won first place at the Youth America Grand Prix semi-final competition in Japan and placed in the top 12 at the finals in New York City.
-She was awarded a scholarship to the Royal Ballet Academy School and also studied at La Scala Theatre Ballet School for two years where she graduated at the top of the class.
-She also performed with former director of Germany’s Dresden ballet, Vladimir Derevyanko, when she was in school and was the distinguished recipient of the ‘best dancer’ award.
-Kimura performed with Roberto Bolle in the Opening Ceremonies for the Torino Olympic Games.
+She was awarded a scholarship to La Scala Theatre Ballet School in Milan for two years where she graduated at the top of the class.
+She also performed with the former director of Dresden ballet in Germany, Vladimir Derevyanko when she was in school and was the distinguished recipient of the ‘best dancer’ award.
+She also performed with Roberto Bolle in the Opening Ceremonies for the Torino Olympic Games.

 Photo by XMB Photography.